Kristina Olson: TransYouth Project

-Olson directs The TransYouth Project, which is the largest-to-date longitudinal research study of transgender children, with over 350 children enrolled from across the United States and Canada.
-The children in the study group underwent social transition between the ages of 3 to 12, with an average of 6.5 years old.
+Olson directs The TransYouth Project, which is the largest-to-date longitudinal research study of transgender children, with over 300 children enrolled from across the United States and Canada.
+The children in the study group underwent social transition between the ages of 3 and 12, with an average of 6.5 years old.
 The TransYouth Project "aims to help scientists, educators, parents, and children better understand the varieties of human gender development."
 Recent findings from this project indicate that transgender children are not confused, delayed, pretending, or oppositional with regards to their gender identity.
 On tasks, such as the Implicit Association Test (IAT), which measure social knowledge, attitudes, and stereotypes about gender, transgender children respond similarly to "typical" cisgender children who match their gender identity (i.e., their expressed gender).
 Such findings suggest that the gender identity of transgender children is stable and deeply held.

 In research examining mental health outcomes, Olson and colleagues have observed typical rates of depression and only marginally elevated rates of anxiety in transgender children when compared to control groups of children.
 Such findings contrast with reports of poor mental health outcomes among transgender adults, who frequently experience discrimination and marginalization.
 In interviews, Olson has emphasized the importance of supportive parents and families in helping transgender youth feel accepted, safe, and secure, especially as they transition through adolescence to adulthood.